 Understand the potential drug-drug interaction liabilities of your compound by using our BCRP inhibition (IC50) assay.

-BCRP inhibition is in our portfolio of in vitro experimental transporter services.
-Cyprotex deliver consistent, high quality data for either your preclinical development candidate selection stage projects or your later stage regulatory studies.
+BCRP inhibition is one of our portfolio of in vitro drug transporter screening services.
+Cyprotex deliver consistent, high quality data for either your early stage screening projects or your later stage regulatory studies according to FDA guidance and EMA guidance.

 In vitro inhibition studies are recommended to investigate whether the investigational drug inhibits any of the transporters known to be involved in clinically relevant in vivo drug interactions.